-- 1. In the wake of the recent NICE guidance, early pre-conception care now sits firmly within the remit of primary care. - 2.
+- In the wake of the recent NICE guidance, early pre-conception care now sits firmly within the remit of primary care. - 2.
 In our locality most people with type 1 diabetes are managed in secondary care for at least the first 2 years following diagnosis while those with type 2 or a previous diagnosis of gestational diabetes are managed by the primary care team. - 3.
-Women with pre-existing diabetes of child-bearing age are not always encouraged to verbalise their desires to conceive; therefore, a clinic appointment is often a missed opportunity to raise the issue of pregnancy and confirm that the woman is aware of the need to access preconception care (Webb, 2006). - 4.
-Therefore, NICE (2008) suggests that starting from adolescence, at each contact with the patient, healthcare professionals within the primary care team will need to document the woman's intention regarding pregnancy and contraception use.
+Women with pre-existing diabetes of child-bearing age are not always encouraged to verbalise their desires to conceive; therefore, a clinic appointment is often a missed opportunity to raise the issue of pregnancy and confirm that the woman is aware of the need to access preconception care (Webb, 2006).

-guidance.
+of the guideline development group and can attest to the robust and methodical systems and processes employed in developing NICE guidance.
 The resulting NICE diabetes in pregnancy guidance spans the period from preconception to post birth and, as with all NICE guidance, is thoroughly evidence based and will not disappoint those who enjoy controversy.